Share This

 Independence Lake

-While good ‘ole big blue deserves all the accolades and love, there are some lakes smaller in size albeit more tranquil during the busy times of year.
+While good ‘ole big blue deserves accolades and love, there are lakes smaller in size albeit more tranquil during the busy times of year.
 The hidden gem known as Independence Lake is located between the historic town of Truckee and Sierraville.
 Considered one of the most pristine alpine lakes west of the Rockies, this body of water is home to one of only TWO self-sustaining populations of the native Lahontan cutthroat trout in the world.
 And this isn’t any ordinary fish.
 Sadly, it’s been lost from 99% of its historic range.

 Round Lake